larryhastings/big/README.md

 > Combines `words` into lines and returns the result as a string.
 > Similar to `textwrap.wrap`.
 >
+> `words` should be an iterator yielding str or bytes strings,
-> `words` should be an iterator containing text split at word
+> and these strings should already be split at word boundaries.
-> boundaries.
-Example:
+> Here's an example of a valid argument for `words`:
 > ```Python
 >      "this is an example of text split at word boundaries".split()
 > ```